nfroidure/nfroidure.github.io/README.md

 ```

 ## Publishing
-To publish a new version of the blog, just run `gulp publish`
+To publish a new version of the blog, just run `npm run publish`

 ## License
 The assets, graphics, illustrations and text contents are © myself.
 The